gromacs/gromacs/python_packaging/README.md

 Python framework for gmxapi high-level interface.

-The `src` directory provides the files that will be copied to the GROMACS installation location from which users may install Python packages.
+The `gmxapi` directory provides the files that will be copied to the GROMACS installation location from which users may install Python packages.
 This allows C++ extension modules to be built against a user-chosen GROMACS installation, but for a Python interpreter that is very likely different from that used